-This section contains a statement of the objectives of the study that was performed by INPUT for Digital Equipment Corporation, together with a statement of the scope of the project.
-In addition, this section describes, in detail, the methodology that was employed throughout the project as the means of reaching the stated objectives.
+This section contains a statement of the objectives of the study that was performed by INPUT for Digital Equipment Corporation (DEC), together with a statement of the scope of the project.
+In addition, this section describes in detail the methodology that was employed throughout the project as the means of reaching the stated objectives.

-A. Objectives
+Objectives

-- To define the FAA and ATC organizations in the context of their mission responsibilities and their utilization of various types of information systems in support of their missions. - To determine, wherever possible, the current computer hardware that is being utilized in the various applicable information systems. - To determine, and describe, the information systems programs that are either under development or are planned for future development. - 4.
-To summarize the planned expenditures related to the various information systems projects within the FAA/ATC marketplace. - To determine, wherever possible, the leading vendors in the FAA/ATC systems marketplace. - 6.
-To determine what share of the FAA/ATC systems marketplace might be available to DEC in the timeframe beginning with fiscal year 1987 and extending through fiscal year 1991.
+- To define the FAA and ATC organizations in the context of their mission, responsibilities and their utilization of various types of information systems in support of their missions. - To determine, wherever possible, the current computer hardware that is being utilized in the various applicable information systems. - To determine, and describe, the information systems programs that are either under development or are planned for future development. - To summarize the planned expenditures related to the various information systems projects within the FAA/ATC marketplace. - To determine, wherever possible, the leading vendors in the FAA/ ATC systems marketplace. - To determine what share of the FAA/ATC systems marketplace might be available to DEC in the timeframe beginning with fiscal year, 1987 and extending through fiscal year, 1991. - To provide DEC with INPUT's conclusions and recommendations relative to the potential market for DEC within the FAA/ATC.